 Pinto bean dip served in a bowl with pico de gallo on top next to a plate of tortilla chips.

-• Mexican blend cheese – shredded (or Monterrey jack cheese, or pepper jack cheese)
+• Mexican blend cheese – Shredded.
+Sometimes I shred Monterrey jack cheese, or pepper jack cheese off the block.

 Hand holding a tortilla chip and dipping it into the bean dip.